disponibile anche in italiano

 areas

 There are changes, but the general picture doesn’t look very different compared to past years.
 The internet isn’t “global”.
 A large part of the world has scarce access.
-North America and Europe, with 19 percent of the population, have 76 percent of the worldwide activity on the internet.
+North America and Europe, with 19 percent of the population, still have 74 percent of the worldwide activity on the internet.

 Internet hosts per 1000 inhabitants